There’s no denying that Google is top dog when it comes to search engines, but a little engine called Bing isn’t so far behind.

-Engagement is often measured by bounce rate.
+Engagement is often measured by the bounce rate.
 So, if you have a lot of visitors coming to your site but quickly clicking the “back” button, that signals low user engagement to Bing.
-In Bing speak, this is referred to as “pogo sticking.”
+In Bing speak, this is referred to as “pogo-sticking.”

 On the flip side, if those floods of visitors are sticking around, that reads as a major win for Bing.
 Your reward for higher engagement will be a higher rank in Bing.